COPD Treatment in Live Oak, TX

 In order to determine the current functionality of your lungs, Dr. Nguyen will likely run a few tests.
 Most often, a spirometry test is administered.
 This simple, non-invasive test is used to measure the abilities of the lungs, which will help to conclude whether or not a patient has COPD.

-Once the patient’s condition has been properly assessed, a doctor will determine the appropriate method of treatment.
+Once the patient’s condition has been properly assessed, a primary care doctor will determine the appropriate method of treatment.
 Those who do smoke will be urged to quit, and a variety of medications are often prescribed to help with symptoms of the patient’s chronic lung disease.

 In more severe cases, particularly for those with emphysema, surgery may be considered.
-It is important to weigh each and every treatment option carefully, and to discuss all major factors with your doctor before beginning a new form of treatment.
+It is important to weigh each and every treatment option carefully, and to discuss all major factors with your primary care doctor before beginning a new form of treatment.

 Schedule an Appointment